Jacob577/fem_calculator/README.md

 # fem_calculator
-This is a pre-study of a finite element calculator
+This is a pre-study of a finite element calculator.